camayl/Anki-xuehanyu/README.md

 # Anki-xuehanyu
-This is a flashcard deck made for the application Anki.
-The deck contains material learned in the courses A1.2, A1.3 and A1.4 Chinese in 2020, at the Konfuzius-Institut Frankfurt am Main.
+This is a flashcard deck I made for the application Anki.
+The deck contains material learned in the courses A1.2, A1.3 and A1.4 at the Konfuzius-Institut Frankfurt am Main in 2020.
 The deck will be updated in the future to contain further material for learning Mandarin Chinese.

 # About Anki
 - Anki is a free and open-source flashcard program that utilizes spaced repetition.